dinayrore/quality-assistance/Ruby/digital/README.md

-# Quality Assistance
+# Quality Assistance - Digital QAs

 Quality Assistance is your personal assistant to automating QAs!
-Quality assistance is a series of scripts that can be run based on user input and provided directories.
+This series focuses on digital projects, promoting the user for inputs, and providing feedback based on the variables provided.
+Several files can be utilized to scrape and compare like values.

 Happy automating! 😃

 ## Getting Started